Make Works

 Changes to your Region

-If there are any significant changes to Make Works in your region, for example, your team members are changing or something is changing with how the website works - make sure you let them know and make sure they are still happy to be involved.
-Make Works Scotland have a specific Mailchimp list for the factories so that they can inform them all of any changes quickly.
+If there are any significant changes to Make Works in your region, for example, your team members are changing or something is changing with how the website works - make sure you let them know and make sure they are still happy to be involved. have a specific Mailchimp list for the factories so that they can inform them all of any changes quickly.